Does not apply to sports. Team sports

 Yard outdoor games

-These days, many children and teenagers are addicted to computer games.
-This addictive hobby can perfectly develop fantasy, thinking and determination, but it sharply reduces physical activity and negates sociability.
-Parents of modern teenagers remember the wonderful children's sports games that they played for hours at summer camps, school sports sections and just in the yards.
+Nowadays, many children and teenagers are attached to computer games.
+This addictive hobby can perfectly develop imagination, thinking and determination, but sharply reduces physical activity and reduces sociability.
+Parents of modern teenagers remember the wonderful children's sports games that they played for hours summer camps, school sports sections and just in the yards.

 • Russian lapta;